GhostofGoes/ADLES/README.rst

    adles -h

--  Clone the GitHub repo, poke through the examples folder, and try running a few of them
+-  Read some of the examples, and try running a fews
 -  Read the exercise specification at specifications/exercise-specification.yaml
--  Try writing your own, then run the syntax checker on it using ``adles -c example.yaml``
+-  Try writing your own!
+You can check it's syntax using ``adles -c example.yaml``

 System Requirements